Temyd/Airplane-Crashes-Analysis-1908-to-2019/README.md

 # Introduction 📖
-Its being more than 20 days learning the world of Data Analytics in the ongoing #NG30daysoflearning training , in this past days i have learnt a lot about Data Analytics from creating a developers account on microsoft down to visualisation and telling stories with my report.
+It’s being more than 20 days learning the Data Analytics track in the ongoing #NG30daysoflearning training, in these past days I have learnt a lot about Data Analytics from creating a developers account on Microsoft down to visualization and telling stories with my report.
 This is a project to **Show my mentors what I can do with what I have learnt**

 # Problem statement 🧾
 A flight in an airplane is a highly exciting experience.
 It is flying in the air like a bird.
 The whole experience is wonderful.
 With more and more people preferring flying to traveling by trains or buses, there is no surprise that number of plane crashes will never end.
 They include the military as well as the civilian planes and the accidents do occur all over the six continents.
 To be a witness to an accident is bad, but to be a part of it is greatly horrifying.
 As a witness a person feels helpless, however as a victim one feels let down by the Almighty and is forced to say good-bye to this world forever or spend the rest of his life completely crippled.
-The odds of death of a person per total no of passengers flown is 1 to 6 million according to the Telegraph News(UK)
+The odds of death of a person per total no of passengers flown is 1 to 6 million according to the Telegraph News (UK)

 Objective of this project is to analyze the data set and derive various insights about the aviation accidents from 1908 to 2019

 # Data Sourcing 📤
-Two dataset was used
+The initial dataset given to us was from 1908 to 2009, to further observe the trend of aviation crashes I took a step further in sourcing for dataset that contained data from 2009 till 2019
+  - First Dataset (1908 to 6/8/2009)
-  - This Dataset was created on Kaggle in September 2016 but the original version was hosted by Open Data by [Socrata](https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq) and is (no longer available).
+This Dataset was created on Kaggle in September 2016, but the original version was hosted by Open Data by [Socrata](https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq) and is (no longer available).
 The dataset contains data of airplane accidents involving civil, commercial and military transport worldwide from 9/17/1908 till 6/8/2009
 Data Can be gotten from [here](https://aka.ms/30DLDATGitHubRepo)
   - Second dataset is from 6/29/2009 to 7/30/2019